HSLdevcom/jore4/wiki/data-model.md

 - The line, route, and scheduled stop point entity are considered "core entities" and their instances have a label, validity span and priority assigned to them.
 (See section [Validity spans and priorities](#validity-spans-and-priorities) below.)
 - A route can have only a single journey pattern.
 This is enforced by a constraint in the current implementation and may be changed in the future.
-- An actual journey pattern valid at a certain point in time has to be determined by evaluating the linked scheduled stop points' highest priority instances at that point in time (see [Validity spans and priorities](#validity-spans-and-priorities) below.)
+- An actual journey pattern effective at a certain point in time has to be determined by evaluating the linked scheduled stop points' highest priority instances at that point in time (see [Validity spans and priorities](#validity-spans-and-priorities) below.)

 Validity spans and priorities
 -----------------------------

 The line, route, and scheduled stop point entities are considered _core entities_ and have a validity span and priority associated with their instances.
-The priority determines which instance is the one "in effect" at a given point in time, if at that point in time there is more than one valid instance.
+The priority determines which instance is the one "effective" at a given point in time, if at that point in time there is more than one valid instance.

 These core entities have a 'label' property, which serves as the unique identifier of the entity.
 It has to be unique within the scope of the entity instances' validity spans and priorities.
 The label is a user-readable, non-translatable character sequence.
 E.g. in case of a bus line, the `label` column of the line table contains the line's real world bus line number.
 (Transmodel features a `label` attribute for scheduled stop point entities, which served as the inspiration for the Jore4 label property.
 Note, however, that TM does not specify a label property for routes or lines and that the TM scheduled stop point label is meant to be translatable.)

 As a result of the identification of entities via their label, journey patterns do not reference scheduled stop point instances directly, but rather refer to the scheduled stop point entity via the `scheduled_stop_point_invariant` table.
 This indirection allows the journey pattern to semantically reference the highest priority stop point instance at any given point in time, without the need to version and update the references from journey patterns.
-But this also means that it is necessary to consider all scheduled stop point instances with stop point labels referenced by a journey pattern (and valid at a given point in time) in order to determine the actual TM journey pattern at that point in time.
+But this also means that it is necessary to consider all scheduled stop point instances with stop point labels referenced by a journey pattern (and valid at a given point in time) in order to determine the actual effective TM journey pattern at that point in time.
 For more details, also see [Route verification](#route-verification) below.

 Validity spans allow modelling the situation of an entity being "out of order" for a certain time by making an instance's validity end when the entity is put out of order and creating another instance, whose validity starts when the "out of order" situation is resolved.
 If e.g. a scheduled stop point with label A cannot be used for the duration of construction work, it's scheduled stop point instance's validity end time should be set to the starting point in time of the construction work.
 Then another stop point instance with label A should be created, whose validity start time is set to the point in time when the construction work ends.

 As opposed to the `label` column, other descriptive columns of entity tables may be translateble and are not necessarily unique in any context.
-E.g. the line table's 'short_name_i18n' column is not required to be unique in any context on database level, even though from a user perspective it may contain information unique to the line.
+E.g. the line table's 'short_name_i18n' column is not required to be unique in any context on database level, even though from a user perspective it may contain information unique to a specific line.

 Route verification
 ------------------